-RESULTS OF OPERATIONS OF THE COMPANY FOR THE YEAR ENDED DECEMBER 31, 2022 COMPARED TO YEAR ENDED DECEMBER 31, 2021
+RESULTS OF OPERATIONS OF THE COMPANY FOR THE YEAR ENDED DECEMBER 31, 2023 COMPARED TO YEAR ENDED DECEMBER 31, 2022

-In addition to net income, the key financial indicators that the Company reviews to monitor its business are revenues, operating expenses and cash flows.
+In addition to net income, the key financial indicators that the Company reviews to monitor its business are revenues, operating expenses, and cash flows.

-The Company analyzes revenue by reviewing the mix of revenues generated by the different boards, by geographic locations and from significant clients.
-Wilhelmina's primary sources of revenue include service revenues from the provision of model and talent services and licensing fees from third-party agencies licensing the use of the "Wilhelmina" trademark.
-Service revenues are primarily derived from talent fees and services charges paid by the client for bookings directly negotiated by the Company, which are recognized as revenues when earned and collectability is reasonably assured.
-Wilhelmina also receives commissions paid on bookings by third-party agencies which are recognized when earned and collectability is reasonably assured.
-See "Critical Accounting Policies - Revenue Recognition.
+The Company analyzes revenue by reviewing the mix of revenues generated by the different "boards," each a specific division of the fashion model management operations which specializes by the type of model it represents, by geographic locations and from significant clients.
+Within its fashion model management business, Wilhelmina's primary source of service revenue is from model fees and service charges paid by the client for bookings directly negotiated by the Company.
+The Company also receives commissions paid on bookings by third-party agencies.
+See "Critical Accounting Policies and Estimates - Revenue Recognition."

 Wilhelmina provides professional services.
 Therefore, salary and service costs represent the largest part of the Company's operating expenses.
-Salary and service costs are comprised of payroll and related costs and travel, meals and entertainment ("T&E") to deliver the Company's services and to enable new business development activities.
+Salary and service costs are comprised of payroll and related costs and travel, meals, and entertainment ("T&E") to deliver the Company's services and to enable new business development activities.